 To recap, within a matter of milliseconds, we verified our workloads using the authentication framework provided by SPIFFE/SPIRE and then leveraged Envoy’s External authorization filter which allowed OPA to make an authorization decision (eg. allowed/denied) about the incoming request.

 Zero Trust is a concept that is created to enhance the security profile of your applications, environment and infrastructure, to help prevent lateral movement from a threat actor and foster least-privilege access methodology.
 The Zero Trust mantra is trust no one.
 It’s a collection of technologies rather than a single architecture.
 In this blog we looked at one of the key principles of Zero Trust around authenticating and authorizing every request before a service is allowed to access the resource.
 We defined a simple OPA policy that demonstrated how service to service communication can be protected.
 You can easily get started on the Zero Trust path with the sample workflow described in this blog, and we’ll be there to guide you through this journey.

 Styra Academy – More than 30 free, self-paced online courses to help you learn how to enforce authorization policy across your cloud-native stack, built by the creators of OPA.

 The Rego Playground – Rego (pronounced “ray-go”) is OPA’s policy language.
 Using the Playground, you may view policy examples, execute policies with input and data, and publish your policies to share and collaborate.

-Styra DAS Free – Where you may sign up for a free trial of Styra DAS, Styra DAS is a great way to get started using OPA as it provides sample apps, sample policies, in addition to quickstarts that allow you to spin up new OPA’s for common use cases.
+Styra DAS – Request a custom demo from our team.
+Styra DAS is a great way to get started using OPA.
+It provides sample apps, sample policies, in addition to quickstarts that allow you to spin up new OPA’s for common use cases.

 What is the best way to implement a Zero Trust policy?